Sgendelsman/Morsr/README.md

 Z 	--..
 ~~~~

+## Applications

+The Telegraph is a versatile tool, usable for a wide variety of markets and solutions.
+Our Summer 2018 launh will include the following three intitiatives, but more are planned for down the line.

+### Morsr Dating

+_Are you single?_
+_Do you have trouble communicating your feelings with **words**?__
+_Does your heart soar when you think of the Linker-Gendelsman Telecommunication Graphical System?_

+If you answered yes to any or all of those questions, then we've got the dating app for you!
+Morsr is a free platform for Telegraph enthusiasts to meet people and find love.
+"Swipe" left or right to judge your possible matches, just like on other dating apps.
+But unlike others, Morsr has no keyboard; only a single button!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for